sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > OPTIONAL.
 JSON array containing the list of supported Vectors of Trust.
 See [Vectors of Trust](#vectors-of-trust).

 `sub_id_types_supported`
 > OPTIONAL.
-JSON array containing the list of supported identifiers in the `sub` Claim of ID Tokens.
-The values MUST be URIs, the exact URIs to be used are sitution specific; as an example encrypted BSNs and Pseudonyms could be specified with `urn:nl-eid-gdi:1.0:id:BSN` or `urn:nl-eid-gdi:1.0:id:Pseudonym` respectively.
+JSON array containing the list of supported types of Subject Identifiers in the `sub` Claim of ID Tokens.
+The values MUST be URIs, the exact URIs to be used are situation specific; as an example encrypted BSNs and Pseudonyms could be specified with `urn:nl-eid-gdi:1.0:id:BSN` or `urn:nl-eid-gdi:1.0:id:Pseudonym` respectively.

 `acr_values_supported`
 > OPTIONAL.
-JSON array containing the list of supported Levels of Assurance.
+JSON array containing the list of supported Levels of Assurances.
 See [Authentication Context](#authentication-context).

 `request_uri_parameter_supported`
 > OPTIONAL.
 Boolean value which specifies whether the OpenID Provider accepts Request Objects passed by reference using the `request_uri` parameter.
 As per [[OpenID.Core]], the default value is `true`.